ELELAB/MAVISp_automatization/README.md

 Before running the pipeline, please ensure that you customize the configuration file by providing the correct paths for the environment, databases and the location of the cancermuts script template.
 N.B the field ELM_connections_per_run specifiy the number of cancermuts run that can be run in parallell.
 It's essential to query ELM database once at time, for this reason the parameter needs to be set 1.
-N.B The template files for the RasP calculations are collecte in the following path:
+N.B The template files for the RasP calculations are collected in the following path:

 ```
 /data/raw_data/computational_data/rasp_data/mavisp_templates/free/AF2_XX-YY/model_vX/